elementoryco/elementoryco.github.io/_peter/p/test-post/index.md

 ---
-layout: post
 title: A test post by Peter
-author: oliver
 ---

 Teeeest post!